Time Zone: -5 hours. No daylight savings time in 2008.

 Cutaneous Larva Migrans: Most cases contracted from walking barefoot on, or sunbathing, on beaches that have been contaminated by dog or cat hookworm larvae.
 The migrating larvae cause an erythematous rash with serpiginous tracks.
 Cases of CLM are often misdiagnosed as ant bites or scabies.
 The disease is self-limiting, with 80% of cases resolving in 4 weeks.
 Treatment with thiabendazole, 50 mg/kg/day for 3 days, is recommended.

-Dengue Fever: Over 4,000 cases were reported or suspected in 2007 and several deaths from dengue hemorrhagic fever were also reported.
-In Jamaica, as on all the other islands, risk is present in both urban and rural areas.
+Dengue Fever: In Jamaica, as on all the other islands, risk is present in both urban and rural areas.
 Dengue fever is a mosquito-transmitted, flu-like viral illness widespread in the Caribbean and is the most common cause of fever in travelers returned from this region.
 Symptoms consist of sudden onset of fever, headache, muscle aches, and a rash.
 A syndrome of hemorrhagic shock can occur in severe cases.

 • Dengue is transmitted via the bite of an infected Aedes aegypti mosquito.
 Aedes mosquitoes feed predominantly during daylight hours.
 All travelers are at risk and should take measures to prevent daytime mosquito bites.
 Insect-bite prevention measures include applying a DEET-containing repellent to exposed skin and applying permethrin spray or solution to clothing and gear.